sablier-labs/v2-periphery/README.md

 ## Security

-This repository does not fall under our bug bounty program, but [sablier-labs/v2-core](https://github.com/sablier-labs/v2-core) does.
-For any security-related concerns, please refer to the terms specified in that repository.
+Please refer to the [SECURITY](./SECURITY.md) policy for any security-related concerns.
+This repository is subject to a bug bounty program per the terms outlined in the aforementioned policy.

 ## License